openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getRawFile(path: string, callback: AsyncCallback&lt;Uint8Array&gt;): void

-Obtains the content of the raw file in the specified path.
-This method uses an asynchronous callback to return the result.
+Obtains the content of rawfile in the specified path.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Global.ResourceManager